 The standard recommends the following categories for ski slopes:, "alpinebits:standard-ski-slope", "alpinebits:sledge-slope", and "alpinebits:cross-country"

-- connections: a Reference to Many place resources that identify the places that are physically accessible from the mountain area, which may include other Ski Slopes, Lifts, Snowparks, and Mountain Areas.
-Nullable.
-Non-empty. - multimediaDescriptions: a Reference to Many media object resources (see Media Objects) that are related to the ski slope.
-See Section multimediaDescriptions.
+• connections: a Reference to Many place resources that identify the places that are physically accessible from the mountain area, which may include other Ski Slopes, Lifts, Snowparks, and Mountain Areas.
 Nullable.
 Non-empty.